The Bridge Extended Learning

 6. Are snacks or meals provided?

 Yes, a healthy snack is provided during after-school care.
-Parents are responsible for breakfast and dinner.
+Parents are responsible for dinner.

 7. Who supervises the children?